eburghar/envlt/README.md

-                    given string if it fails (take precedence over -t) -t, --token-path  path of the JWT token (/var/run/secrets/kubernetes.io/serviceaccount/token) -V, --vars        an expression PREFIX=PATH for defining one or several variables prefixed with PREFIX from a vault path expression -v, --verbose     verbose mode
+                    given string if it fails (take precedence over -t) -t, --token-path  path of the JWT token (/var/run/secrets/kubernetes.io/serviceaccount/token) -V, --vars        an expression NAME[=VALUE] for defining one or several variables.
+When no VALUE given, an environment variable with the same name is imported, when VALUE doesn't match a expression, a new variable is defined with the provided VALUE, otherwise the expression is expanded in one or several variables and NAME is used as a prefix.
+  -v, --verbose     verbose mode
   -i, --import      import all environment variables before executing into cmd -I, --import-vault
                     import environment variables whose values matches a vault_path a whose expansion is successful --help            display usage information

 ```

-# Value expression
+# Variable expression

-A value expression depends on the choosen backend, but the general structure is `backend:args:path[#anchor]`

-# Backends
+A variable expression has 3 form:

+- `NAME`: an environment variable with the same name is imported before executing the command
+- `NAME=VALUE`: a new environment variable is defined and imported with the provided value
+- `PREFIX=backend:args:path[#anchor]`: one or several variables are imported from the backend.
+For returned
+  structured value (`vault` backend and `const` backend with `js` value), envlt recursively define one variable
+  name for each leaf of the json tree by joining the prefix and path components with `_`.
+Path components are keys
+  for dictionaries and indexes (starting at 0) for arrays.# Backends

 There are currently 2 supported back-ends.